dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/mywords.md

 Some words I have written.
 Recent ones at the top.

++ Passion is going after dreams without thinking of odds.
+Courage is going after dreams *even after* knowing the low odds.

 + I am smart enough to understand I am not wise.

 + Smart enough to recognise the difference between smart and wise.
 Not wise enough to explain it.